kaissi/bss-lib/README.md

 # Bash Shell Scripting library

-A bash shell-scripting libraries used in many projects.
+Bash shell-scripting libraries used in other projects.